2022 Atlanta Dream season

-The 2022 WNBA season was be the 15th season for the Atlanta Dream of the Women's National Basketball Association.
+The 2022 WNBA season was the 15th season for the Atlanta Dream of the Women's National Basketball Association.
 The team began the season on May 14, 2022, on the road against the Dallas Wings.

-This was be the first season for new head coach Tanisha Wright.
+This was the first season for new head coach Tanisha Wright.
 Wright was hired on October 12, 2021.
-Dan Padover was hired as the team's new General Manager, while Darius Taylor moved into the Assistant General Manager role - after serving as the team's interim head coach in the 2021 season.
+Dan Padover was hired as the team's new general manager, while Darius Taylor moved into the assistant general manager role - after serving as the team's interim head coach in the 2021 season.

 The season stated well for Wright and the Dream, as they finished May 5–3.
 However, a stronger schedule in June slowed down their momentum as they finished the month 4–8, including a four game and three game losing streak.
 The Dream's struggles continued in July as they finished the month 3–7.
 One bright spot in the month was a win over regular season champions Las Vegas, in Las Vegas.
 The team lost their last four games of the season and finished 2–4 in August.
 They finished in tenth place overall, missing the playoffs by one game.
 Their fourteen wins were the most in a season since 2018 for the team.